 - Cardiac Catheterization: Using the same method as for diagnosis, a small tube can be inserted through a blood vessel in the groin and guided to the heart to plug the hole.

 - Medication: Digoxin can be prescribed to strengthen the heart’s contractions and maintain a regular heartbeat, a diuretic can be prescribed to alleviate fluid retention in the lungs and body, or an angiotensin-converting enzyme (ACE) inhibitor can be prescribed to lower blood pressure.
 Beta-blockers may also be used to regulate your child’s heartbeat.

-- Surgery: A ventricular septal defect can be patched or plugged during surgery.
+- Surgery: A VSD can be patched or plugged during surgery.
 This may happen via cardiac catheterization, open-heart surgery, or a hybrid procedure using both techniques.